 - No more password vaults and password rotation

-- Multi-cloud and hybrid cloud
+- Multi-cloud, hybrid cloud and on-prem

 What is Privileged Access?

 Privileged access means computer access with higher access rights, generally root access, Administrator access, or access to service accounts.
 Sometimes any access to the command line on a server is considered privileged access, as most enterprise users are only allowed to use applications through their user interface.